Berkeley-MDes/tdf-fa24-sylvieweintraub/README.md

 # Report 4 - Week of 9/19/24 - I love mapping!

 In wrapping up the Computational Design project, I spent most of this week finalizing my report.
 I put a lot of effort into this, and learned the importance of quality presentations through getting feedback from peers.
 I feel proud of the report and overall project I submitted for computational design!

 On Monday we put project 1 behind us and shifted to THE DIGITAL ECOSYSTEM!!
 The first assignment, creating a map of an ecosystem, was particularly fun for me.

-Prior to MDes, I spent four years as management consulant in part doing service design work.
+Prior to MDes, I spent four years as a management consulant, in part doing service design work.
 While I am new to CAD modeling, 3D printing, laser cutting, etc., ecosystem mapping is something I have done many times.
-In my role, we did many types maps such as ecosystem maps, stakeholder engagement maps, service design blueprints, journey maps, and more.
+In my role, we did many types of maps such as ecosystem maps, stakeholder maps, service design blueprints, journey maps, and more.
 This week, I decided to create a service design blueprint for a personal device ecosystem, specfically the action of using a phone to take a photo.

-I love service design blueprints because I think they do a great job showing a user's journey, what they interct with (frontstage) and what happens behind the scenes to enable their experience (backstage) in a clear, comprehendable way.
+I love service design blueprints because I think they do a great job showing a user's journey, what they interct with (frontstage), and what happens behind the scenes to enable their experience (backstage) in a clear, comprehendable way.
 In this blueprint, the arrows indicate connections, and I added icons to specifically call out at which steps information flow and feedback occurs.
-I also added enabling systems at the bottom which at a very high level gets into the tehcnology within the phone at enables the backstage actions, frontstage actions, and ultimately the user journey.
+I also added enabling systems at the bottom, which at a very high level gets into the technology within the phone that enables the backstage actions, frontstage actions, and ultimately the user journey.
 <br />
 <br />
 <img width="1000" alt="service design blueprint" src="https://github.com/user-attachments/assets/db2a07b5-a70b-4f42-a325-bd55656f10171">
 <br />
 <br />
-If my former work, we embraced ecosystems and used maps to document current states, make predictions and recomendations, define ideal futute states, and more.
+In my former work, we embraced ecosystems and used maps to document current states, make predictions and recomendations, define ideal futute states, and more.
 I speculate more industries will adopt this practice to further whatever work they are doing, if they haven't already done so.

 # Report 3 - Week of 9/12/24 - Big week for me, Grasshopper, and 3D printing